-Student must enroll for repeat of the university course.
+Student must be enrolled to repeat university course.
 Student will be denied advancement to the next level of the nursing program if a grade of C- or below is earned in a co-requisite university course required by the School.